lxdlam/CP-Answers/README.md

 Also, there are some Python3 and Haskell source files, you can run them using Python 3.6.0 and GHC 8.1.2.

-If you have a question, just open an issue.
+If you have any question, feel free to open an issue.

 Hope these codes will help you.